moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_internal_requests.md

 A list of the different options available and example scenarios can be found in [this section](/handbook/support/internal-support/#common-internal-request-scenarios).
 Click for details.

+#### New section

+This workflow is very important, let's make sure to do the following:
+1. A
+2. B
+3. C

 ### Order Management

 **Note:** Team members who are part of Sales or another team should NOT use the `Order Management` option as the request will be rejected.